-1. In case of Indian Nationals
+ii.
+In case of Indian Nationals (at the time of Incorporation)

-- a.
-ID Proof of the Applicant: any one of, Passport, PAN, Driving license or Aadhaar Card. - b.
-Address Proof of the Applicant: Any one of the following documents would suffice as proof: - i.
-Utility Bill in the name of the applicant - ii.
-Driver's License of the applicant - iii.
-Bank Statement in the name of the applicant.
+- c.
+ID Proof of the Applicant: PAN - d. d.Address Proof of the Applicant: Any one of the following documents would suffice as proof: - i. i.
+Electricity Bill in the name of the applicant (not older than two months) - ii.
+Telephone bill in the name of the applicant. (not older than two months). - iii.
+Bank Statement in the name of the applicant. (not older than two months)